deborahdore/political-debates-graph-analysis/README.md

 # political-debates-graph-analysis

-The objective of this project is to implement knowledge embedding graph techniques on a dataset comprising 41 presidential election debates in the United States spanning from 1960 to 2016.
+The objective of this project is to implement knowledge embedding graph techniques on a dataset containing 41 presidential election debates in the United States spanning from 1960 to 2016.
 This dataset has been meticulously annotated, with a specific focus on dissecting argument components (referred to as _premises_ and _claims_) and delineating argument relations (namely, _support_ , _attack_ and _equivalence_).